 - Watch for suspicious persons in and around college buildings and in parking lots.
 Do not pursue them.
-Call 911 first and then - 1.
+Call 911 first and then get to a safe place. - 1.
 Suspicious activity: - (a) If you see any suspicious activity or people on or near campus, call law enforcement.
 Do not assume that what you observe is an innocent activity or that it has already been reported. - (b) Do not assume the person is a visitor or college staff member that you have not seen before. - 2.
 Suspicious people may be: - (a) Loitering about at unusual hours and locations; running, especially if something of value is being carried. - (b) Exhibiting unusual mental or physical symptoms.
-Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - (c) Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to the Campus Security office. - Be security conscious at all times.
+Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - (c) Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to the Campus Public Safety office located at H101 on each campus. - Be security-conscious at all times.